India complains to Beijing over treatment of diplomat

 Yiwu is a small city known for manufacturing and a commodities wholesale market that attracts traders from across Asia.

-Although annual bilateral trade between India and China is more than $50 billion (32 billion pounds), the neighbours have a tense diplomatic relationship linked to a brief but bloody border war in 1962 over national boundaries which remain unsettled.
+Although annual bilateral trade between India and China is more than $50 billion, the neighbours have a tense diplomatic relationship linked to a brief but bloody border war in 1962 over national boundaries which remain unsettled.